 - Take oral contraceptives

 - Have a darker (more tan) skin color and live in sunny areas

 - Are allergic to certain medications or cosmetics

 - Thyroid disease may also spur the appearance of melasma.

 Though some women can suffer from melasma for years due to their use of contraceptives, melasma usually subsides of its own accord after time, usually a few months.
 Dermatologists can treat melasma with topical depigmenting agents or other medications.
 Continued sun exposure, however, may render such treatments ineffective.

-This Forefront Dermatology clinic, is led by board-certified dermatologist, Dr. Michael Chen, offering Melasma treatment to the residents of Columbus, Ohio.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Michael Chen and Dr. Hershel Dobkin, offering Melasma Treatment treatment to the residents of Columbus, Ohio.